 We don't take ourselves too seriously, but we do take the truth seriously.

-So if you're into common sense, sanity, and some occasional SAS, you're our kind of people.
+So if you're into common sense, sanity, and some occasional sass, you're our kind of people.

-Catch new episodes of Normally every Tuesday and Thursday on the iHeartRadio app, Apple Podcasts, or wherever you listen.
+Catch new episodes of Normally every Tuesday and Thursday on the iHeartRadio app, Apple Podcast, or wherever you listen.

-Okay, the the the inspector general report.
+Okay, the Inspector General report.

-We told you two, three weeks ago that this was going to be the first one, and that this was not going to be the big one, that this was going to be limited to the memos.
+Remember, maybe I'm too close to this because I've been telling you this little, this baby report, we told you two, three weeks ago that this was going to be the first one and that this was not going to be the big one, that this was going to be limited to the memos.

-Um maybe I I had already absorbed the blow that this was not going to be the one that led to indictments.
+Maybe I had already absorbed the blow that this was not going to be the one that led to indictments.

-I still, as I re-read the whole thing today, and it took a while.
+I still, as I reread the whole thing today, and it took a while, I got it early this morning, I began to concern myself over this.

-I want to explain my thought process on this, because we predicted pinpoint accuracy, what this limited inspector general report that only related to Comey and the memos was going to be, and it turned out to be right.
+I want to explain my thought process on this because we predicted pinpoint accuracy what this limited Inspector General report that only related to Comey and the memos was going to be, and it turned out to be right.

-Uh we'll get back to that in a second.
+We'll get back to that in a second.

 At least it's current track.